MV Superfast IX: 2006–2008: Tallink service

-2008 onwards: Marine Atlantic service
+2008-2024: Marine Atlantic service

 In April 2008 Tallink made an agreement for chartering Superfast IX to Marine Atlantic, a Canadian Crown Corporation, for five years from October 2008 onwards.
 The Government of Canada was to provide Marine Atlantic with $101 million over five years to fund the charter.
 The ship was to be used by Marine Atlantic on their service between Port aux Basques, Newfoundland and Labrador and North Sydney, Nova Scotia.
 A naming competition was held for the ship, with students in Newfoundland and Labrador and in Cape Breton eligible to make entries.
 On 21 June 2008 the results of the competition were published, and Atlantic Vision was chosen as the new name for the vessel.

 Superfast IX ceased service with Tallink on 31 August 2008 and subsequently sailed to Turku Repair Yard in Naantali, Finland for reconstruction into her new service.
 The changes made included the installation of more powerful bow thrusters, rebuilding the bow and stern ramps, and refurbishing the interiors.
-The ship was renamed MV Atlantic Vision in November 2008.
+The ship was renamed Atlantic Vision in November 2008.
 The reconstruction was completed on 14 November 2008, and on the same date the ship was officially delivered to Marine Atlantic.

 Atlantic Vision arrived in St. John's, Newfoundland on 7 December 2008.
 A renaming ceremony was held for the ship on 11 December 2008, although she had officially been renamed already during the previous month.